Quick verdict

 Best for retail-first operations

-Lightspeed POS is the better fit when you’re a retailer that needs deeper inventory, multi-location, and reporting, with or without a strong ecommerce component.
+Lightspeed is the better fit when you’re a retailer that needs deeper inventory, multi-location, and reporting, with or without a strong ecommerce component.

 Alternatives